 The AFC will incorporate state of the art crash deduplication methodologies to refine and uniquify the set of PoVs submitted by both CRSs and challenge development.
 Two PoVs are considered "duplicates" if it is determined that they exercise the same underlying vulnerability.
-These methodologies are in development and will be made available to competitors in advance of the competition for usage and review.
+These methodologies will be made available to competitors in advance of the competition for review9.